-Your Directors have pleasure in presenting the Twenty Second (22nd) Annual Reporttogether with the Audited Standalone and Consolidated Financial Statements for thefinancial year ended March 31 2020 (FY 2020').
+Your Directors have pleasure in presenting the Twenty-fifth (25th) Annual Reporttogether with the Audited Standalone and Consolidated Financial Statements for thefinancial year ended March 31 2020 (FY 2020').

 |Particulars ||Standalone ||Consolidated |

 | ||FY 2020 ||FY 2019 ||FY 2020 ||FY 2019 |

 |Revenue from Operations ||388577.65 ||353066.94 ||392727.40 ||356314.46 |

 |Add: Other Income* ||6882.44 ||4691.44 ||6961.55 ||4736.31 |

 |Total Income ||395460.09 ||357758.38 ||399688.95 ||361050.77 |